-Meet Jared.
+Meet Jared or as we call him The JayRod.
 He’s the head of this crazy family (or at least we let him think so).

 He is incredibly ambitious, motivated and focused- a perfectionist- which also makes him annoyingly good at almost everything he tries.
 No joke- Jared will always be the first person picked for a team.

 He’s short in stature (and hates short jokes unless he’s telling them) but he is the tallest and most stand-up guy in any room.
-There is not one person I know of that has ever met Jared and not liked him.
+There is not one person I know of that has ever met Jared and didn’t like him.
 Ever.

 He is compassionate and reliable, but he never wears his emotions on his sleeve.
 He is consistent and he is rational.
 He works selflessly for his family and refuses to fail at anything.
 He’s a magician and I am in awe of how many rabbits he’s been able to pull out of his ass over the years.